Overview Getting Here What to Bring Health & Accessibility Communication Application & Cost Schedules Location Climate

 WHAT TO BRING

-Work Clothes: Please bring a change of clothing for work, including a sturdy pair of shoes.
+Please bring a change of clothing for work, including a sturdy pair of shoes.
+Work clothing could include jeans or sturdy pants or sweats.
+We have work gloves.

-Incidentals: Sleeping apparel, a watch, indoor slippers, flip-flops or other shoes which can be worn in the shower, and personal toilet items sufficient for your stay.
-Because we take our shoes off in most of our buildings, shoes that slip on and off easily can be helpful.
+Incidentals to bring: Sleeping apparel, a watch, a flashlight, indoor slippers, flip-flops or other shoes for use in the shower, and personal toilet items sufficient for your stay.
+Shoes that slip on-and-off easily can be helpful because we take our shoes off in most of our buildings.

-Books: Lay trainees coming to Shasta Abbey for the first time can benefit from the writings of Rev. Master Jiyu-Kennett.
-In particular we recommend the book Zen is Eternal Life, the book Serene Reflection Meditation and the booklet Introduction to the Tradition of Serene Reflection Meditation, which contains material covered during the lectures given at introductory retreats.
+Readings: Lay trainees coming to Shasta Abbey for the first time can benefit from the writings available on our website .
 We request that guests do not bring reading material other than Shasta Abbey Press publications.

 Back to Top